huggingface/hub-docs/docs/hub/datasets-argilla.md

 ![image](https://github.com/user-attachments/assets/0e6ce1d8-65ca-4211-b4ba-5182f88168a0)

-Whether you are working on monitoring and improving complex generative tasks involving LLM pipelines with RAG, or you are working on a predictive task for things like AB-testing of span- and text-classification models.
-Our versatile tool helps you ensure your data work pays off.
-We help you improve your AI output quality through data quality, take control of your data and models, and improve efficiency by quickly iterating on the right data and models.
+Whether you are working on monitoring and improving complex generative tasks involving LLM pipelines with RAG or you are working on a predictive task for things like AB-testing of span and text-classification models.
+Argilla helps you ensure your data work pays off.
+Argilla helps improve your AI output quality through data quality, take control of your data and models, and improve efficiency by quickly iterating on the right data and models.

 ## What do people build with Argilla?

-Our community uses Argilla to create amazing open-source [datasets](https://huggingface.co/datasets?library=library:argilla&sort=trending) and [models](https://huggingface.co/models?other=distilabel).
+The community uses Argilla to create amazing open-source [datasets](https://huggingface.co/datasets?library=library:argilla&sort=trending) and [models](https://huggingface.co/models?other=distilabel).

 ### Open-source datasets and models